Facing intoxication charges is distressing, and a conviction can have a lasting impact on your ability to drive, work, and hold professional licenses.

 A person convicted on an intoxication charge stands to lose their driving privileges for up to two years.
 In addition, they may have to pay thousands of dollars in annual surcharges, for up to three years, to regain their driver’s license.

-Intoxication Offenses: FAQs
+Intoxication offenses: FAQs

 Q: I’ve been arrested for an intoxication offense.
 What should I do?